Dreamerol/SWE-PROJECTS-2026/README.md

 <br>

-Outside of coding, there is a focus on calm consistency, disciplined execution, and continuous improvement.
-The path with focus on systems, algorithms and machine learning.
+Outside of coding, there is a focus on calm consistency, discipline and continuous improvement in systems, algorithms and machine learning.

 <br>